mindspore-ai/docs/docs/serving/docs/source_en/serving_model.md

 ## Overview

+When [MindSpore](#https://www.mindspore.cn/) is used as the inference backend, MindSpore Serving supports the Ascend 910/710/310 and Nvidia GPU environments.
+The Ascend 710/310 environment supports both `OM` and `MindIR` model formats, and the Ascend 910 and GPU environment only supports the `MindIR` model format.

-When the inference backend is MindSpore, MindSpore Serving supports the Ascend 710, Ascend 310, Ascend 910 and Nvidia GPU environments.
-When MindSpore Lite is used as the inference backend, MindSpore Serving supports Nvidia GPU and CPU environments.
+When [MindSpore Lite](#https://www.mindspore.cn/lite) is used as the inference backend, MindSpore Serving supports Ascend 310, Nvidia GPU and CPU environments.
+Only the `MindIR_Opt` model format is supported.
+Currently, models in `MindIR` format exported from MindSpore and models exported from other frameworks need to be converted to `MindIR_Opt` format using MindSpore Lite conversion tool.
+During model conversion, if the target device is set to `Ascend310`, the generated `MindIR_Opt` model can be used only in the Ascend 310 environment.
+Otherwise, the generated `MindIR_Opt` model can be used only in the Nvidia GPU and CPU environments.

 MindSpore Serving Servable provides the inference services of the following types: One inference service comes from a single model, and the other one comes from a combination of multiple models.
 The two types of sevices are configured through the same interface.
 Models need to be configured to provide the Serving inference service.